nfweb/nfweb-concept/project-brief.md

 Currently there are websites for some of the cities, mostly from german speaking regions, where local teams are able to publish dates, fotos, visitor statements and press references.
 These city websites run on the same content management system but there are hardly any interconnections besides a general city navigation list.

 The website exsists in a hand full of languages, but the l10n features of the employed content management system are rather limited.

+##General Requiremants
+The Nightfever Website has to be developed for a fixed price including all parts described in this document.

+###Project Schedule
+* hebdomadal: Conference call for a brief description of the development
+* 01/09/2014: End of development and project handover
+* 01/09/2014 - 12/09/2014: testing
+* 15/09/2014: acceptance/commissioning report

 ##CMS requirements